“The moon makes everything yet more odd.”

 “Pray for the rabbit, pray that it IS a rabbit,” whispers our guide.

 The Cold War influenced Berlin nights in some peculiar ways.
 As our guide navigates the Taunus through the numerous jogs that bring us to new views of the harshly-lit Wall and its effects on neighborhoods, we find ourselves on a dark stretch of landstrasse through farmers’ fields.
 The glow of city lights is diluted by distance; there is no other traffic on the road.
 By daylight on the way out to the Havel (as shown in the photo below), this drive on the narrow, stone-paved road was fun.
-By night, our driver points out that the lack of shoulders and the nearby trees makes a dangerous combination.
+By night, our driver points out that the lack of shoulders and the nearby trees make a dangerous combination.

 And then a little yellow glow appears from the distant smudge of tree line.
 It grows larger, and now red barrier lights are flashing ahead.
 We stop at the gate that has dropped across the road and our headlights illuminate the flame red and dirty cream colors of a stunted S-Bahn train – only two cars long.
 The electric blue flash of third-rail shoes lifting off the interrupted trackside power source punctuates its passage.
 Pale incandescent lights, wired in series from the 800 volt traction power, blink on and off for the moment in which the Dueppel – Zehlendorf shuttle coasts over the road crossing.
 A lone passenger peers out into the darkness.
 The gate rises, the red lights dim out, peace is restored.